libwasm/libwasm/doc/libwasm.md

      $ bin/webasm [*options*] *wat_files*

-*wat_files* is a list of one or more webassembly sources files, usually with the '.wat' extension.
+*wat_files* is a list of one or more webassembly text files.

 *options* is a list of options.

 ### Options
-In the description of the options, the following example source file (called 'sample.wat') will be used:
+In the description of the options, the following example text file (called 'sample.wat') will be used:

       (module
         (type (;0;) (func (param i32 i32) (result i32)))